zeisler/active_mocker/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the test group in your application's Gemfile:

-    gem 'active_mocker'
+    gem 'active_mocker', :group => :test

 And then execute: